StackStorm/st2/docs/source/sensors.rst

 A good example of this functionality in action is ``TwitterSensor``.
 Twitter sensor persist the id of the last processed tweet after every poll in the datastore.
-This way if the sensor is restarted or if it crashes, the sensor can it resume from where it left off without injecting duplicated triggers into the system.
+This way if the sensor is restarted or if it crashes, the sensor can resume from where it left off without injecting duplicated triggers into the system.

 For implementation, see the following page - https://github.com/StackStorm/st2contrib/blob/master/packs/twitter/sensors/twitter_search_sensor.py#L56